Secret Secrets: Reception

 Eleanor Levy, in a 1985 review for Record Mirror, noted that the album's lyrics "touch on the deep emotional nerve we all have hiding away", that Secret Secrets is "a cleanly produced, lovingly created album" and that Armatrading "sings like she means it".

-Hugh Fielder, in a 1985 review for Sounds magazine, referred to the album as " a consummate, sensitive offering" and noted that there were "moments when the piercing shafts of lyrical insight make you shiver with discomfort".
+Hugh Fielder, in a 1985 review for Sounds, referred to the album as " a consummate, sensitive offering" and noted that there were "moments when the piercing shafts of lyrical insight make you shiver with discomfort".
 He singled out the "mature anguish" of the ballads "One Night" and "Love By You" for particular mention, noting that Armatrading's lyrics "still burn".

 Tour

 While making the album, Armatrading and Howlett auditioned musicians for the tour.
-The eventual line-up was Steve Greetham (bass), Les Davison (guitar), Alex White (keyboards), Jim Ross (saxophone, guitar and vocals), Ted Emmett (trumpet) and Mark Parnell (drums).
+The eventual line-up was Steve Greetham (bass), Les Davison (guitar), Alex White (keyboards), Jim Ross (saxophone, guitar and vocals), Ted Emmett (trumpet) and Marc Parnell (drums).
 Armatrading and her band appeared on Into the Music on both BBC2 and Radio 1 on 4 April 1985, performing songs from the album.

 Armatrading and her band toured for three weeks in the UK, beginning on 10 February 1985 and appearing at Hammersmith Odeon from 1 to 6 March.
 The European tour began on 9 March and lasted a month.
 The US tour began on 1 May and included two sold-out nights at Radio City Music Hall and concerts at Red Rocks Amphitheatre and the Ritz.
 The band then toured Australia for three weeks, commencing 7 June, and ended in Sydney, Australia, where Armatrading performed for six nights at the Sydney Entertainment Centre and was given the key to the city.
 One of the shows was filmed and televised on BBC TV on 3 August 1985.
 In 1990 Australia was described as "Joan's favourite country, and one where she is adored".
 In September 1985 the band did a one-off live, open-air concert in Tel Aviv.
 Armatrading and the band had been asked to perform at the 1985 Live Aid concert but had been double-booked and so could not do it.

 Steve Greetham commented in 1990: "some of the shows I did with Joan were among the best shows I've ever done with anybody in my whole life", citing the concerts at Red Rocks and Tel Aviv as "really memorable".